hachibu/exploring-javascript-tagged-template-strings/src/transcript.md

-# Exploring JavaScript Template Tags

----

 ## Title Slide

-= Thank and acknowledge host and other speakers
-- Briefly introduce yourself and the topic of the talk.
+Before I begin, I'd like to regale you with a joke that I wrote specifically for this talk.

+A torus and a doughnut are sitting next to each other in a bar.
+The torus says to the doughnut, "Excuse me, I couldn't help but notice that you have a very solid body."
+And the doughnut replies, "Why thank you, I toroidally agree."

-Today, we'll be exploring JavaScript Tagged Template Strings.
-We'll dive into what they are, how they work and what they are capable of.
+Hello, my name is Raymond Sohn and I'm currently an engineer at Wootric which is a platform for gathering and analyzing customer feedback.
+Tonight, we'll be exploring JavaScript Template Tags.
+The objectives of this talk are to show you: what they are, how they work and what they are capable of.

 ---

 ## Slide 1

-What are tagged template strings?
+What are template tags?

 Explain what tagged template strings are in a nutshell and how they are composed of a function and a template string.